browserengineering/book/book/styles.md

 actually implemented `:has`; why do you think that is?
 Hint: analyze the asymptotic speed of your implementation.
-There is a clever implementation that is *O(1)* amortized per element---can you find it?^[No, this clever implementation is still not fast enough.]
+There is a clever implementation that is *O(1)* amortized per element---can you find it?^[No, this clever implementation is still not fast enough for real browsers to implement.]